IUDataStructuresCourse/course-web-page-spring-2024/lectures/greedy.md

         |- C[1]

 3. Push the new subtree into the queue.
-4. Go back to 2. as long as there is more than one item in the queue.
+4. Go back to step 2 as long as there is more than one item in the queue.

         24
         |-A[10]